AlgoMaster Logo

 Intuition

-The most straightforward way to think about this: go through the ransom note letter by letter.
+Go through the ransom note letter by letter.
 For each letter, search the magazine for a matching letter.
-If you find one, cross it out (remove it so it can't be reused).
-If you can't find a match, the ransom note can't be constructed.
+If a match exists, remove it so it can't be reused.
+If no match exists, the ransom note can't be constructed.

-This mimics how you'd physically cut letters out of a magazine to compose a note.
+This mirrors physically cutting letters out of a magazine to compose a note: every letter you use is gone from the supply.

 Algorithm